pagekey/education/184-Publish-NPM-Package/README.md

 ## 3. Publish to npm.org

 Now I'll try to publish this thing!
-Make sure that you use your username in the package name instead of `@pagekey` - hands off!
+Make sure that you use your username in the package name instead of `@pagekey` - hands off, that one's mine!

+If you haven't already, create an account on [npmjs.com](https://npmjs.com) and then run `npm login`:

 ```bash
 $ npm login